yusuf01-code/Python-project/README.md

 # Python-project
-This is a python project
+This is a python programming project